NVIDIA/DeepLearningExamples/PyTorch/Recommendation/DLRM/README.md

 - Added Adam as an optional optimizer for embedding and MLPs, for multi-GPU training
 - Improved README

+August 2020
+- Preprocessing with Spark 3 on GPU
+- Multiple performance optimizations
+- Automatic placement and load balancing of embedding tables
+- Improved README

-June 2021
+June 2020
-- Updated container version
-- Updated performance results
+- Updated performance tables to include A100 results and multi-GPU setup
+- Multi-GPU optimizations

+May 2020
+- Performance optimizations

+April 2020
+- Initial release

 ### Known issues

-- Adam performance is not optimized.
+- Adam optimizer performance is not optimized.
-- For some seeds, the model's loss can become NaN due to aggressive scheduling rate policy.
+- For some seeds, the model's loss can become NaN due to aggressive learning rate schedule.
+- Custom dot interaction kernels for FP16 and TF32 assume that embedding size <= 128 and number of categorical variables < 32.
+  Pass `--interaction_op dot` to use the slower native operation in those cases.